-ABC7 News: UN climate report puts focus on sea level rise threat to San Francisco Bay Recent news report from ABC discussing more local impacts on the SF Bay Area.
-California's Fourth Climate Change Assessment: San Francisco Bay Area Region Report (2019) Not in response to the recent IPCC report, but a helpful resource focusing on Regional Climate Science, Social Systems and Built Environment, and Natural and Managed Resource Systems.
+- ABC7 News: UN climate report puts focus on sea level rise threat to San Francisco Bay Recent news report from ABC discussing more local impacts on the SF Bay Area. - California's Fourth Climate Change Assessment: San Francisco Bay Area Region Report (2019)

+Area Region Report (2019)

+Not in response to the recent IPCC report, but a helpful resource focusing on Regional Climate Science, Social Systems and Built Environment, and Natural and Managed Resource Systems.

 Any speakers who presented to the subcommittee must be listed.

 Include name, title, affiliations, etc., along with a brief summary of the information presented by them.

-The following speakers spoke to our subcommittee on 9/13/21: 1.
-Michael Mastrandrea is an interdisciplinary scientist focused on managing climate risks and the design and implementation of energy and climate policy in California and beyond.
+The following speakers spoke to our subcommittee on 9/13/21:

+- Michael Mastrandrea is an interdisciplinary scientist focused on managing climate risks and the design and implementation of energy and climate policy in California and beyond.
 He is Research Director of the Climate and Energy Policy Program and a Senior Research Scholar at the Stanford Woods Institute for the Environment.
 He also serves as Chief Advisor for Energy and Climate Research at the California Energy Commission.
 Prior to joining Woods, he was Director of Near Zero and a Senior Research Associate at the Carnegie Institution for Science.
 He was part of the leadership team for the Intergovernmental Panel on Climate Change Fifth Assessment Report, where he helped lead the development of two international scientific assessments of climate change science and policy options.
-He has also served as an author for the Fourth U.S. National Climate Change Assessment.
-Mastrandrea sits on the Edifornia Board and is a Managing Editor for the journal Climatic Change.
-He holds a Ph.D. from Stanford's Emmett Interdisciplinary Program in Environment and Resources, and a B.S. in Biological Sciences from Stanford.
-2. Matthew Gonser, AICP, CFM, Chief Resilience Officer Executive Director, Office of Climate Change, Sustainability and Resiliency City and County of Honolulu 3.
+He has also served as an author for the Fourth U.S. National Climate Assessment and as an associate editor for the California Fourth Climate Change Assessment.
+Mastrandrea sits on the Editorial Board and is a Managing Editor for the journal Climatic Change.
+He holds a Ph.D. from Stanford's Emmett Interdisciplinary Program in Environment and Resources, and a B.S. in Biological Sciences from Stanford. - 2.
+Matthew Gonser, AICP, CFM, Chief Resilience Officer | Executive Director, Office of Climate Change, Sustainability and Resiliency City and County of Honolulu - 3.
 Cat Woodmansee has worked as a field biologist, a computer scientist, and currently is an environmental activist.

-The following speakers spoke to our subcommittee on 9/24/21 about San Jose's Climate Action Plan and some environmental Services Department, Administrative Assistant, City of San Jose 5.
-Julie Benabente, Deputy Director, Climate Smart, Environmental Services Department 6.
-Yael Kisel, Climate Smart Analytics Lead & Projects Coordinator City of San Jose Environmental Services Department 7.
-Lori Mitchell, Director of the San Jose Clean Energy Program.
-8. Jessica Zenk is Acting Deputy Director for th The following speakers spoke to the entire commission on 10/25/21 in addition to being interviewed at a subcommittee level: 9.
-Meredith Muller, middle school science and math teacher.
-Permaculturalist, second generation San Jose resident.
-10. Kathryn Mathewson, Master's Degree from UC Berkeley in Landscape Architecture and Environmental Planning and undergraduate degree in Biology.
+The following speakers spoke to our subcommittee on 9/24/21 about San Jose's Climate Action Plan and some environmental programs:

+- 4. Kerry Romanow, Environmental Services Department, Administrative Assistant, City of San Jose - 5.
+Julie Benabente, Deputy Director, Climate Smart, Environmental Services Department - 6.
+Yael Kisel, Climate Smart Analytics Lead & Projects Coordinator City of San José | Environmental Services Department - 7.
+Lori Mitchell, Director of the San Jose Clean Energy Program. - 8.
+Jessica Zenk is Acting Deputy Director for the City of San Jose Department of Transportation, working on planning, designing and building a more accessible and sustainable transportation for the City of San Jose.

+The following speakers spoke to the entire commission on 10/25/21 in addition to being interviewed at a subcommittee level:

+- 9. Meredith Muller, middle school science and math teacher.
+Permaculturalist, second generation San Jose resident. - 10.
+Kathryn Mathewson, Master's Degree from UC Berkeley in Landscape Architecture and Environmental Planning and undergraduate degree in Biology.